 The research project begins with a short proposal drafted by the student.
 This proposal is developed into a workable proposal through an iterated process of critique and review.
 It is expected that students will be unsure how to plan their research at the start of this process, and the final proposal should provide a solid foundation for independent research with a well defined research question.

 Students flesh out their research question by preparing a 10 page literature review that motivates their research.
-This is submitted in April.
+This is submitted in mid to late May.

 A short presentation of work in progress given to the class and some faculty members is conducted in June.